bahossdev/Fitness-Dashboard/README.md

 ## Credits

-To create this application, we have read the relevant documentation for Nutrition Analysis API, Calories burned API, TDEE API along with solutions to class activities, and resources from MDN, W3School, Stack Overflow, and other similar educational websites.
-The Nutritional information is fetched from Edamam API endpoint https://api.edamam.com/api/nutrition-data.
+To create this application, we have read the relevant documentation for Nutrition Analysis API, Calories Burned API, and TDEE API along with solutions to class activities, and resources from MDN, W3School, Stack Overflow, and other similar educational websites.
+The Nutritional information is fetched from the Edamam API endpoint https://api.edamam.com/api/nutrition-data.
 TDEE information is fetched from Mega Fitness calculator API endpoint https://mega-fitness-calculator1.p.rapidapi.com.
 Calories burnt information is fetched from API Ningas endpoint https://api.api-ninjas.com/v1/caloriesburned.

 ## License